mkalafior/extjs4-zend-json-server/README.md

 ##Changelog
-  0.9.0 - Support formHandler annotation for form submitting (example included)
+  0.9.0 - Support formHandler annotation for form submitting (example included) 1.0.0 - Support for multipart upload and some fixes.

 ##Roadmap
-  1.0.0 - Will support multipart form

 ##Minimal Requirements
   * ZendFramework 1.11.*